-Sometimes all it takes is a brand new, shiny name to make an item appear to be better than it was.
-Marketers do it all the time when they want to freshen up or add new life to a sluggish brand.
-Remember when Honey Crisp cereal was known as Sugar Crisp?
-Name changing is a common way to make your brain re-evaluate an item's meaning or importance.
+Sometimes all it takes is a brand new shiny name to make an item appear to be better than it originally was.
+Marketers do it all the time when they want to freshen up or add new life to a sluggish brand, or de-emphasize product attributes that could be considered unappealing to the target.
+Remember when Honey Crisp cereal was called Sugar Crisp?
+Or when KFC was known as Kentucky Fried Chicken?
+Name changing is a common way to make your brain reevaluate an item's meaning or importance.
 Different words evoke different interpretations or emotions.

 The next time you're brainstorming ideas, pick out some of the key words then make a separate list.
 Try coming up with substitute words for each word on the list.
 This new list of words should jog your brain into re-evaluating your original thinking.
-This will give you a different perspective and help you decide whether or not your first idea was your best idea.
+It should also give you a different perspective and help you decide whether or not your first idea was your best idea.